Generic selectors

 There are three classic birthdays mentioned in the Bible that are the foundation for almost all anti-birthday rhetoric.
 The first of these was Pharaoh who reigned during the time that Joseph, son of Jacob, was living in Egypt.

-GENESIS 40:20 And it came to pass on the third day, Pharaoh’s birthday, that he made a feast for all his servants. …
+GENESIS 40:20 Now it came to pass on the third day, which was Pharaoh’s birthday, that he made a feast for all his servants …

 This was not the same Pharaoh who enslaved the ancient Israelites many years later.
 Three days prior to Pharaoh’s birthday, Joseph had interpreted the dreams of the cupbearer and baker who were both imprisoned with Joseph at the time:

-GENESIS 40:1-5 Now after these things it came to pass that the cupbearer of the king of Egypt and his baker had offended their lord, the king of Egypt.
-2 And Pharaoh was angry against two of his officials, against the chief of the cupbearers and against the chief of the bakers.
-3 And he put them under guard in the house of the chief of the executioners, into the prison, the place where Joseph was confined.
-4 And the chief of the executioners put Joseph in charge of them, and he served them.
-And they continued for days under guard.
-5 And they dreamed a dream, both of them—each man his dream in one night, each man according to the interpretation of his dream—the cupbearer and the baker of the king of Egypt, who were bound in the prison.
+GENESIS 40:1-5 It came to pass after these things that the butler and the baker of the king of Egypt offended their lord, the king of Egypt.
+2 And Pharaoh was angry with his two officers, the chief butler and the chief baker.
+3 So he put them in custody in the house of the captain of the guard, in the prison, the place where Joseph was confined.
+4 And the captain of the guard charged Joseph with them, and he served them; so they were in custody for a while.
+5 Then the butler and the baker of the king of Egypt, who were confined in the prison, had a dream, both of them, each man’s dream in one night and each man’s dream with its own interpretation.

 Both the cupbearer and baker had committed serious offenses against Pharaoh (Gen. 40:1).
 As a result, he had them imprisoned while he considered an appropriate judgment for their crimes.
 During their incarceration, each had a dream that they told to Joseph.
 His interpretation was that the cupbearer would have his position restored and the baker would be killed by hanging.
 Whatever the motive, Pharaoh determined their judgment exactly as foretold by Joseph on the same day as his birthday.

-GENESIS 40:20-22 … And he [Pharaoh] lifted up the head of the chief cupbearer, and of the chief baker, among his servants.
-21 And he restored the chief cupbearer back into his cupbearer office again.
-And he gave the cup into Pharaoh’s hand.
-22 But he hanged the chief baker, even as Joseph had interpreted to them.
+GENESIS 40:20-22 … and he [Pharaoh] lifted up the head of the chief butler and of the chief baker among his servants.
+21 Then he restored the chief butler to his butlership again, and he placed the cup in Pharaoh’s hand.
+22 But he hanged the chief baker, as Joseph had interpreted to them.

 However, judgment was not the motive for Pharaoh’s birthday celebration.
 Notice why he called for the feast:

-GENESIS 40:20 And it came to pass on the third day, Pharaoh’s birthday, that he made a feast for all his servants. …
+GENESIS 40:20 Now it came to pass on the third day, which was Pharaoh’s birthday, that he made a feast for all his servants

 While some may think that Pharaoh’s servants were personal laborers such as the cupbearer and baker, in ancient times the Pharaoh was the absolute authority so every person in Egypt was a servant to him.
 This is the case with Joseph who eventually became second only to Pharaoh (Gen. 41:38-45), a position that could hardly be called that of the role of a servant in modern terms.
 Likewise, Abraham’s servant Eliezer of Damascus “ruled over all that he had” (Gen. 24:2), so he was the highest ranking official.
 In simple terms, it was a feast dedicated to the men of high position in Egypt and it was a day that Pharaoh recognized their service even if there were also political motives behind it.